Jungledisk/jungledocs/src/007_NetworkDrive.rst

 **Keep previous versions of deleted files:** This option enables deleted files to be kept on the online disk for the specified amount of time.

-**Keep previous versions for:** Since legacy backups are also stored on the network drive, you can specify if you would like these previous version settings applied to the entire network drive or just legacy backups.
+**Keep previous versions for:** Since [REF] Simple Backups are also stored on the network drive, you can specify if you would like these previous version settings applied to the entire network drive or just Simple Backups.

 **Don’t keep previous versions for files over [XX] days:** Allows  the user to set a file size limitation for each previous version.
 Any file above the allotted amount (100  MB by default) will be purged immediately if it’s deleted.
 The previous version for any file will also be purged immediately if the file size is above this limit.